Director of Arts Programming

 • You will produce a professional portfolio suitable for a chosen design career path

-The Portfolio Review reflects the program’s philosophies of both excellence and sustainability: A mid-career Portfolio Review accurately mirrors the competitive nature of the digital design field and in so doing will encourage students to strive towards excellence.
-Additionally, the review will limit the number of students who will advance from Digital Design Candidacy status to the major in Digital Design, thereby keeping class sizes at a sustainable level while also fostering a cohort experience for those students going through the program.
+The Portfolio Review reflects the program’s philosophies of both excellence and sustainability: A mid-career Portfolio Review accurately mirrors the competitive nature of the design field and in so doing will encourage students to strive towards excellence.
+Additionally, the review will limit the number of students who will advance from Design Candidacy status to the major in Design, thereby keeping class sizes at a sustainable level while also fostering a cohort experience for those students going through the program.

 The Portfolio Review takes place towards the end of the sophomore year.
 Portfolios must be submitted prior to the beginning of the Spring Quarter Academic Advising period (see portfolio description.)
-Students who are not advanced to the Digital Design major should consult with their advisor regarding options for declaring a different major.
+Students who are not advanced to the Design major should consult with their advisor regarding options for declaring a different major.
 Students may apply a second time in the case they are not accepted upon their first review.

 Student has earned a cumulative GPA of 2.5 or higher and a GPA of 3.00 or higher for the required DIDS prerequisite courses: